gabr/FixGVimBorder/README.md

 I would like to thank the creator of
 [gvim full screen plugin](https://github.com/leonid-shevtsov/gvimfullscreen_win32).
-I'm using it for many years and the source code of this plugin helped me started this one.
+I'm using it for many years and the source code of his plugin helped me started this one.